NixOS/rfcs/rfcs/0132-meson-builds-nix.md

   E.g. waf is basically a Python library, whereas premake and xmake are Lua libraries.
 They can't be decoupled of their implementation languages.

+  Another indispensable attribute to be considered is cross-compilation support.

 - Use Bazel

   For the sake of completeness, there is Bazel, a Google(TM)-backed build system that sells itself as "fast, scalable, multi-language and extensible".